duncanamps/xa80/README.md

 * Conditional assembly with IF / IFDEF / IFNDEF statements
 * Repetition through REPEAT and WHILE statements
 * Full expression evaluator with many functions and string handling capability
+* Segmented model with fixed and relocatable segments
 * Rich set of command line parameters
 * xa80 Environment variable for commonly used parameters
 * Runs on any hardware supported by Lazarus/FPC (Windows, macOS, Linux, etc. etc.)